-Canines have fought alongside humans for centuries, assisting the military in a variety of ways.
-It was not until the year 2000 that military working dogs, known by the abbreviation MWD, were given the "oppawtunity" to come home after completing their dedicated service to the country.
-Because of "Robby's Law", though, these pups now not only have the chance to return home, but they're "offured" to their service handler or their family first for adoption.
+Canines have fought alongside humans for centuries.
+But, it wasn't until the year 2000 that the U.S. gave military working dogs (MWDs) the "oppawtunity" to come home after completing their service to their country.
+Thanks to Robby's Law, these pups not only have the chance to return home, but they're "offured" to their handler's family for adoption.

 As a result, hundreds of MWDs have returned home over the past two decades and are looking for "pawsitive" activities to fill their schedules.
 Right now, there are around 1,600 pups in the US military who one day will come home to loving families.